-This section provides guidance on what we consider ineligible expenditure.
+This appendix provides additional guidance on ineligible expenditure referred to in section 4.3.

 The Program Delegate may impose limitations or exclude expenditure, or further include some ineligible expenditure listed in these guidelines in a grant agreement or otherwise by notice to you.